 - Consideration of political instability risks in Europe (such as Grexit and Brexit), which have regulatory and profitability implications for specific European issuers.

-- Blanket moratorium on investments in issuers from non-democratic states, tobacco companies, weapons manufacturers or any companies that have been publicly identified as being plagued by systematic corruption.
+- Exclusion policy on long investments in issuers with material exposure to, and / or operations in, non-democratic states and companies that have been publicly identified as being plagued by systematic corruption.

 - Private and public engagement with issuers on various issues, including:

 - Pro-actively alerting issues to conflicts of interest in their business models that could give rise to large legal and financial costs